lbrclbrc/my_coin/whitepaper_draft.md

 Now we can go back and answer those initial “this is so weird” design choices:

-#### 4.3.1 masterSeed + token: forbidding “real-name belongs to one person, SK belongs to someone else”
+#### 4.3.1 masterSeed + token: forbidding “blue SKs structurally unrelated to the holder’s masterSeed”

-- Goal: ensure that “if a blue address is in someone’s real name, then that same person holds the SK”;
+- Goal: ensure that, at the protocol level, **any blue address recorded under a given real-world ID can only have SKs that are derived from that ID’s unique masterSeed + token according to the public derivation rule**.
+The chain will not accept a “blue address for Bob” whose SK is an arbitrary random key or derived from some other unrelated seed.
-- Once that is guaranteed:
+- In particular:
-  - If any blue address is identified as a hop on a laundering path;
+  - As long as this person still remembers the password that generates their masterSeed (and has not voluntarily thrown the keys away), they can in principle recompute all SKs for their blue addresses and thus reconstruct their own segment of the anonymous path;
-  - We can assume that this real-world person **must** hold the SK for that family of blue addresses;
+  - If in reality they later leak those SKs to others, or completely forget the password and lose the ability to derive them, that is their own operational failure and does not magically create a structurally “foreign SK” for this real-name account.
-  - Therefore, they **must** be able to reconstruct their own segment of the anonymous path — if they want to exonerate themselves, they must present their SK and evidence, not just say “I don’t know”.
+- Therefore, once some blue address is identified as a hop on a laundering path, the protocol can legitimately treat the corresponding real-world subject as the one who *ought* to be able to derive and safeguard the relevant SKs.
+If they want to exonerate themselves, they need to use their SK / password–based evidence to reconstruct their segment, rather than simply claiming “this address was in my name but I never really had any key”.

 #### 4.3.2 Forbidding `sk` changes in acct→anon: making sure the anonymous entry never escapes the original owner’s “field of view”